 HSE guidance is clear: a powered gate must respond in a safe way whenever anyone interacts with it, including foreseeable misuse (e.g. children playing near or on it) and in bad weather.

-For automatic gates and barriers in schools, at least two different safety technologies should be present typically photocells or light curtains/laser scanners plus safety (pressure) edges positioned correctly to prevent crushing.
+For automatic gates and barriers in schools, at least two different safety technologies should be present typically photocells or safety (pressure) edges positioned correctly to prevent crushing.
 These safety mechanisms should ensure the gate stops and reverses if people or objects are detected.

 UK standards

 Automatic gates and barriers must meet BS EN 12453 / 12604 (safety and mechanical requirements) and be CE/UKCA marked, with a Declaration of Conformity in the handover pack.
-However, these alone don’t guarantee a safe installation competent design and installation are of paramount importance.
+However, these alone don’t guarantee a safe installation, both the gate design and installation are equally important.

 Maintenance

-- Safety devices working?
-Confirm photocells and light curtains are clean and aligned; test safety edges stop and reverse the gate on contact.
-Clear leaves and debris that could block sensors or tracks.
+- Check Safety devices.
+Confirm photocells are clean and clear of debris, test safety edges stop and reverse the gate on contact.

-- Solid foundations, sound hardware.
-Check hinges, posts, fixings and end stops for any wear or corrosion and book repairs promptly.
+- Check for wear and tear.
+Check hinges, posts and fixings for any wear or corrosion and book repairs promptly.

 Choosing the right gate for your site

 - Swing vs sliding.
-Swing gates are often cost-effective but sensitive to wind and slopes; sliding (ideally cantilever) can be more stable and reliable if designed correctly.
+Swing gates are often cost-effective but sensitive to wind and slopes; sliding (ideally cantilever) can be more stable and reliable.

 - Entry methods.
 Your access control choice affects both security and safety.
-From push buttons to ANPR and Biometric with secondary checks, match the method to your safeguarding and traffic plan and pair it with the right safety measures.
+From push buttons to ANPR and Biometric.

-- Aesthetics & safeguarding.
+- Aesthetics.
 Robust, powder-coated steel that matches your perimeter railings looks professional and resists corrosion.

 How MES Systems can help

 At MES Systems, we help schools and education facilities plan, modernise and maintain gate systems so they’re simple to use and compliant.
-We are a Gate Safe accredited supplier, meaning we adhere to best practice for gate installation and design.
+We can be your single contractor for any gate project, handling everything under one roof, from supply and installation to full project delivery.

 - Planned maintenance.
 Six-monthly servicing to satisfy audits and inspections.